Jadeveon Clowney: Recruiting

 During and throughout the entirety of his middle school and high school career, Clowney was often regarded as the best player in his class.
 ESPN described him as "a special talent who could have vied for the top spot in several previous classes".
-Both major recruiting services, Rivals.com and Scout.com, as well as ESPNU, considered Clowney not only a five-star recruit, but also the consensus No. 1 overall prospect of the 2011 class, basically throughout his senior year.
+Both major recruiting services, Rivals.com and Scout.com, as well as ESPNU, considered Clowney not only a five-star recruit, but also they all voted him unanimously as the consensus No. 1 overall prospect of the 2011 class, basically throughout the entirety of his senior year.
 Unsurprisingly, he received scholarship offers from nearly every perennial BCS powerhouse.
 However, Clowney left his decision open until after National Signing Day of 2011.

 In a live broadcast on ESPN on his eighteenth birthday—February 14, 2011—Clowney announced his commitment to South Carolina, selecting the Gamecocks over Clemson, Alabama, Louisiana State, and Florida State.
 He was the third-straight South Carolina "Mr. Football" to sign with the Gamecocks, following in the footsteps of his South Pointe teammate Gilmore, and Duncan Byrnes' Marcus Lattimore.
 "I wanted to play in the SEC.
 It was easy," Clowney said.
 "I knew a week ago.
 I just tried not to tell anybody."
 Just days earlier, a story in the New York Times questioned Clowney's academic eligibility, but Clowney told reporters he "had no concerns and would be fine".